neuecc/Utf8Json/README.md

 Object to JSON's main serialization cost is write property name.
 Utf8Json create cache at first and after that only do memory copy.
 Optimize part1, concatenate "{", ":" and "." to cached  propertyname.
 Optimize part2, use optimized custom memory copy method(see: [UnsafeMemory.cs](https://github.com/neuecc/MessagePack-CSharp/blob/f724c83986d7c919a336c63e55f5a5886cca3575/src/MessagePack/Internal/UnsafeMemory.cs)).
 Normally memory copy is used `Buffer.BlockCopy` but it has some overhead when target binary is small enough, releated to [dotnet/coreclr - issue #9786 Optimize Buffer.MemoryCopy](https://github.com/dotnet/coreclr/pull/9786).
 Utf8Json don't use `Buffer.BlockCopy` and generates length specialized copy code that can reduce branch cost.

 Number conversion is often high cost.
 If target encoding is UTF8 only, we can use `itoa` algorithm so avoid `int.ToString` and UTF8 encode cost.
-Especialy double-conversion, Utf8Json is ported [ google/double-conversion](https://github.com/google/double-conversion) algorithm, it is fast `dtoa` and `atod` works.
+Especialy double-conversion, Utf8Json ported [ google/double-conversion](https://github.com/google/double-conversion) algorithm, it is fast `dtoa` and `atod` works.

 Other optimize techniques.